 Stay Alert at Intersections.
 Make it Home.

-This campaign will be live in market from 30 January to 5 March 2017.
-The hero element of this campaign is the video which will be promoted via cinemas, Facebook and Trueview.
-This will be supported by outdoor billboards (located at high risk intersections on local roads and motorway off ramps in Auckland rural north and south), radio and local press.
+The hero element of this campaign was the video above which was promoted via cinemas, Facebook and Trueview media.
+The overall message was supported via radio, local press and outdoor billboards located at high risk intersections on local roads and motorway off ramps in Auckland rural north and south.

 The chances drivers take at intersections, like nipping into small gaps, may seem inconsequential and many drivers feel they can get away with them.
 The truth is that taking risks at an intersection can result in serious injury and even death.

 - At intersections controlled by stop signs always stop completely, don't just slow down.

 - At intersections controlled by traffic lights always stop completely when the signal turns amber and/or red.

 - Take special care to look for cyclists, motorcyclists and any pedestrians who may start crossing on the road you’re turning into.

 - Don’t worry about cars behind you.
 Concentrate on your own driving and make decisions you are happy with.
 If you cause a crash you will be responsible, not others.